Perthes' disease is a condition of the hip joint that tends to affect children between the ages of three and 11 years.

 In most children, the blood supply to the hip joint returns and the femoral head regenerates by itself.
 This can take anywhere between two and five years.

-During this time provide understanding and support to help your child find other activities they can enjoy that don’t require weight bearing on the affected leg.
+During this time, support your child to find other activities they can enjoy that don’t require weight bearing on the affected leg.

 Generally speaking, the younger the child is when they develop Perthes’ disease, the better the outcome.
 The degree of damage to the femoral head also determines the long-term outlook.
 Some children may develop osteoarthritis in the affected joint later in life, and in rare cases, hip replacement surgery may be required.